Depression vs Recession: Are You Prepared?

 The last recession we experienced in the United States was from December 2007 until June 2009.

-A recession is a major decline in economic activity.
-It can last for months or even years as it did recently.
-Experts will declare a recession when our economy experiences negative gross domestic product, an increase in unemployment, failing retail sales, and contracting measures of income and manufacturing.
+A recession is a period of economic decline often referred to as an economic slowdown or economic downturn.
+It can last for months or even years.
+Experts will declare a recession when our economy experiences negative gross domestic product (GDP), an increase in unemployment, falling retail sales as measured by reduced consumer spending, limited economic growth, and contracting measures of income and manufacturing / industrial production.

 Recessions are considered unavoidable.
-Basically, it happens from time to time.
-The National Bureau of Economic Research has the authority in defining the starting and ending dates of a recession in the United States.
+It happens from time to time as part of our historic business cycle.
+The National Bureau of Economic Research (NBER) has the authority to define the starting and ending dates of a recession in the United States.
+Recently, Fed representatives are predicting a “soft landing” in the economy as the effects of high interest rates are minimized through anticipated rate reductions during 2024-2025.

 What Causes a Recession?

-There are several things that can cause a recession.
-When we know what can trigger one, we can know to start preparing before anyone feels the ripple effects.
+Several things can cause a recession.
+When we know what can trigger one, we can best determine when and how to start preparing before anyone feels the ripple effects.
 Here are some things to watch out for when making your preparations:

-• A sudden economic shock: This is a surprise problem, such as COVID-19 shutdowns that can create serious financial damage.
+• A sudden economic shock: This is a surprise problem, such as the pandemic shutdowns that can create serious financial damage as stores close, people are laid off, and the economy experiences a significant decline in business activity.

-• Excessive debt: When individuals, businesses, or even the government takes on too much debt, it can cause a recession.
-The housing bubble back in 2007 that caused defaults and bankruptcies is a prime example of debt causing a recession.
+• Excessive debt: When individuals, businesses, or even the government take on too much debt, it can cause a recession.
+The housing bubble back in 2007 that caused defaults and bankruptcies is a prime example of excessive debt contributing to a recession.
 People were buying homes they couldn’t afford because the typical requirements weren’t being followed by the lenders.

 • Asset bubbles: When people begin making investment decisions based on emotion, the happy bubble can pop.
-Panic selling can literally crash the market.
+Panic selling can crash the market as investors lose the gains they had achieved.

 • A lot of deflation: Just as too much inflation can cause a recession, too much deflation can as well.
-Deflation is when prices decline, but if they decline too much, people stop spending which hurts the economy more.
+Deflation is when prices decline, but if they decline too much too fast, people stop spending which hurts the economy more.

 Since jobs can come and go, prices can go up and down, and life can change on a whim, it is always important to have enough food, water, and cash to get through a few months of a recession.